alexandre-touret/rest-apis-versioning-workshop/docs/02-first_version.md

 ### Create a HTTP Header based version

-In the rest-numbers project, we will apply a HTTP Header based version in the [BookNumbersController](./../rest-number/src/main/java/info/touret/bookstore/spring/number/controller/BookNumbersController.java) class.
+In the [rest-numbers project](../rest-numbers), we will apply a HTTP Header based version in the [BookNumbersController](./../rest-number/src/main/java/info/touret/bookstore/spring/number/controller/BookNumbersController.java) class.

 We will use the ``X-API-VERSION`` http header to specify it.

+### Creation an "accept media" header

 We could also use  the accept media type header :

+TODO: trouver un exemple
 ```
 Accept: application/vnd.myapi.v2+json
 ```